IBM/aspera-cli/docs/README.erb.md

     * new: support [http socket options](#http_options)
     * new: logs hide passwords and secrets, option `log_passwords` to enable logging secrets
     * new: `config vault` supports encrypted passwords, also macos keychain
+    * new: `config preset` command for consistency with id
     * new: identifier can be provided using either option `id` or directly after the command, e.g. `delete 123` is the same as `delete --id=123`
     * change: when using wss, use [ruby's CA certs](#certificates)
-    * change: (break) renaming of some internal classes (transfer agents and few other)
+    * change: unexpected parameter makes exit code not zero
+    * change: (break) options `id` and `name` cannot be specified at the same time anymore, use [positional identifer or name selection](#res_select)
     * change: (break) `aoc admin res node` does not take workspace main node as default node if no `id` specified.
-    * change: (break) options `id` and `name` cannot be specified at the same time anymore, use [positional identifer or name selection](#res_select)
+    * change: (break): `orchestrator workflow status` requires id, and supports special id `ALL`
-    * fix: various smaller fixes
+    * fix: various smaller fixes and renaming of some internal classes (transfer agents and few other)

 * 4.4.0

     * new: `aoc packages list` add possibility to add filter with option `query`